BASDA Green XML – Roadmap

 Joining BASDA goes beyond a package of benefits.
 It goes much deeper with the advantage felt across your organisation and customers.

 BASDA has made a direct and positive impact on the world of its members and their customers for over 15 years.

 Involvement in BASDA makes a real difference to the development of its members and their future careers.

 Collaboration and shared learning across the BASDA community brings a tangible result for members and their customers.

 MAKING TAX DIGITAL ONLINE FORUM

-Collaborative online forum to share information with software developers on MTD topics, challenges and issues.
+Collaborative online forum to share information with software developers on Making Tax Digital topics, challenges and issues.

 SELECTING BUSINESS SOFTWARE GUIDES

-Our Guide will help organisations make the right choices for their business and run efficient purchasing processes.
+Our suite of guides will help organisations make the right choices for their business and run efficient purchasing processes.

 Find out more about the benefits of BASDA and how to join.